The diverse cold molecular gas contents, morphologies, and kinematics of type-2 quasars as seen by ALMA

-In case of detecting radial motions along the minor axis, they can be either within the virial range (i.e. of the order of the observed circular motions) or exceeding it.
+In case of detecting radial motions along the minor axis, they can either be within the virial range (i.e., on the order of the observed circular motions) or exceed it.
 In the latter case we would be most likely witnessing outflowing molecular gas, as the velocities would be too large for an inflow.
-On the other hand, if the radial motions are of the order of the rotational velocities, we cannot assign them unambiguously to purely radial outflows without a further careful scrutiny of the gas kinematics.
-In that case, to interpret the CO(2$-$1) velocity residuals and PV diagrams we need to know the PA and orientation of the galaxies relative to the plane of the sky (i.e. to determine the near and far sides using optical and/or NIR data).
-This can be inferred from a) analysis of the morphology of the gas response (in terms of trailing spirals or leading edges of the bar), b) observed colors/dust extinction, and c) orientation of the approaching/receding sides of ionized winds (see Table \ref{tab4a}).
+On the other hand, if the radial motions are on the order of the rotational velocities, we cannot assign them unambiguously to purely radial outflows without a further careful scrutiny of the gas kinematics.
+In that case, to interpret the CO(2$-$1) velocity residuals and PV diagrams we need to know the PA and orientation of the galaxies relative to the plane of the sky (i.e., to determine the near and far sides using optical and/or NIR data).
+This can be inferred from analysis of the morphology of the gas response (in terms of trailing spirals or leading edges of the bar), and/or observed colors/dust extinction.
 Fortunately, the majority of the QSO2s have been observed with the Hubble Space Telescope (HST) and/or have optical/NIR integral field observations that we used for gathering this information.